b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 >
 > It was a realization for me that the only proof you need for "the church is not true" is that they keep fucking saying it all the time.
 Because if it was actually true, no one would say it!
 >
 > People don't say things like "I know the garbage man comes on Wednesdays."
 They just don't do that.
-That's not how the human mind works. ... ==They just keep saying that over and over again, because it was true there would be no need to say it.==
+That's not how the human mind works. ... ==They just keep saying that over and over again, but if it was true there would be no need to say it.==

 — Insight shared from John Larsen's *Mormon Expression* [podcast episode on epistemology](https://mormonexpression.com/2013/11/29/episode-234-epistemology)